AniketShrirao/AIResumeGenerator/TECHWITH-LICENSE.md

 You are prohibited from creating educational content (such as tutorials, courses, or SaaS-related guides) based on our projects without explicit written permission.

 ## Liability Disclaimer
 By using our codebase, you acknowledge that it was originally created as an educational project.
-The code is provided **as is**, and Techwithemma assumes no responsibility for its suitability in production environments.
+The code is provided **as is**, and Aniket Shrirao assumes no responsibility for its suitability in production environments.
 It is your responsibility to ensure that the project meets your technical and business requirements.

-Techwithemma is not liable for any damages, financial losses, or legal issues that arise from the use of this codebase.
+Aniket Shrirao is not liable for any damages, financial losses, or legal issues that arise from the use of this codebase.

 ## Non-Exclusive License
 Your license is non-exclusive, meaning other users may also purchase and utilize the same codebase under similar terms.